brett-fitz/proactiveti/docs/techniques/service_fingerprinting.md

 ### RTFM

 Read the fucking manual.
-When the service you are attempting to fingerprint is open-source (Empire), or the code is available (Cobalt Strike)... read the fucking code.
+When the service you are attempting to fingerprint is open-source (Empire), or the code is available (Cobalt Strike)... read the code.
 Chances are there is zero/bad authentication or easy methods fingerprint the service :wink:.

 ## HTTP